nerdguidedc/nerdguidedc.github.io/_posts/2016-11-09-ann-merchant-natural-history.md

 ---

-The National Museum of Natural History invites you to attend a special evening with Deputy Executive Director for Communications at the National Academy of Sciences, Ann Merchant.

-Merchant is responsible for a program called the Science & Entertainment Exchange, which connects the entertainment and science communities.
-If you’ve seen major films such as Captain America, Divergent, Frozen, and Battleship – to name a few, you’ve seen the results of Merchant’s work.
+The National Museum of Natural History invites you to attend a special evening with Ann Merchant, Deputy Executive Director for Communications at the National Academies.
+Merchant is responsible for The Science & Entertainment Exchange, a program that connects the entertainment and science communities.
+If you’ve seen major films such as Captain America, Divergent, Frozen, and Battleship (to name a few), you’ve seen the results of Merchant’s work.

-In conversation with Kirk Johnson, Sant Director of the National Museum of Natural History, Merchant will give a first-hand look at how The Exchange is working to bring more – and better – science to film and television.
+In conversation with Kirk Johnson, Sant Director of the National Museum of Natural History, Merchant will give a first-hand look at how The Exchange is working to bring more—and better—science to film and television.
 And, if these major films are any proof, audiences are hungry for a good dose of (entertaining) science!

+This program is part of the An Evening With... signature series featuring cutting-edge thought leaders in conversation with paleontologist and Sant Director of the National Museum of Natural History, Kirk Johnson.

 The event is free and open to the public but [advance registration is required](http://go.si.edu/site/Calendar?view=Detail&id=101365).
 Seating